atrocore/atropim/docs/en/faq/product-management.md

 # Product management

 ## What is the difference between a product family and a category?

 A product family determines the type of product by assigning a product family to automatically determining which attributes should be used to describe a product, because the product family must be entered as a mandatory field when creating each individual product.
 A product can only be from one product family.

 Categories are important for a classification of the products, because thanks to the categorization your products are also found by customers, e.g. in an online shop.
 Categories are important for the marketing of the products, so a product can be assigned to several categories in order to be found more easily.

 ## Is it possible to have more than one category tree?

-Yes, you can have any number of category trees in TreoPIM.
+Yes, you can have any number of category trees in AtroPIM.
 A product can also be assigned to more than one category and not necessarily within a category tree.

 ## Can you manage brands, product series or product groups?
 Something else?

 Yes.
 The brands are available straight out of the box.
 All other entities should be set up by the administrator using the Entity Manager.
-In TreoPIM it is possible to manage any data that has to do with the classification of the products.
+In AtroPIM it is possible to manage any data that has to do with the classification of the products.